 Advanced Manufacturing Technology (AMT) is an internship program that gives a student the opportunity to take the technical knowledge acquired in the classroom and immediately put it to work on the shop floor of a regional manufacturing facility.
 The AMT program is an Associate in Applied Science degree track under the Industrial Maintenance Technology program.
 KYFAME is a partnership of regional manufacturers whose purpose is to implement apprentice-style training to create a pipeline of highly-skilled workers.
 The concept offers a five-semester college degree program that matches higher education with continuous real-world experience.
 Students attend classes two days a week, then apply the concepts they have learned in a real-world manufacturing plan the other three days of the week.
 The program courses are multi-disciplined with classes in electricity, hydraulics, mechanical drive systems, machining, and automation to apply troubleshooting and problem solving skills.
 Students will also learn professional workplace skills in Lean manufacturing and Safety.
-Check out our flyer.

 Who should apply?

 While the program is ideal for recent high school graduates, current manufacturing employees, and military veterans, it is open to anyone who meets the eligibility requirements listed below and wants to pursue high-paying, diverse career options in advanced manufacturing.
 As a program participant, you will earn a competitive salary while you attend college and potentially graduate debt free!
 You will attend class full time two days a week and work at your sponsoring manufacturer three days each week.
 This unique model gives you the chance to apply what you learn in class almost immediately on the manufacturing floor.